St. Petersburg, Florida: Tourism

 The old St. Petersburg Pier was a popular tourist attraction which closed in May 2013, and has been replaced with a new pier that opened in late 2020.
 The Bounty, a replica of that was used in the 1962 Technicolor remake of Mutiny on the Bounty, starring Marlon Brando, was permanently docked near the pier for many years until the ship was sold to Ted Turner in 1986.
 The Bounty, however, sometimes visited St. Petersburg for the winter in the following years before its sinking in 2012.
 In 2010, the St. Petersburg City Council voted to demolish and rebuild the pier.
 The new pier will be opening "in phases" in 2020.
-A ceremony celebrating the opening is scheduled for the 4th of July.
+A ceremony celebrating the opening is scheduled for 4 July.

 The city had a Madame Tussaud Wax Museum between 1963 and 1989.

 The downtown Sundial shopping complex opened in May 2014, sitting on the renovated site of a shopping and entertainment complex formerly called BayWalk that originally opened in 2000.
 It contains a 12-screen movie theater originally owned by Muvico and now owned by AMC Theatres, as well as many chain restaurants and retail shops.
 The Sundial St. Pete has nightlife destinations, as does the block surrounding Jannus Live.
 Restaurants serving ethnic and domestic culinary specialties can be found throughout the downtown area.

 Every Saturday morning from October to May, the downtown area hosts a farmers' market – The Saturday Morning Market – in the parking area of Al Lang Stadium (formerly Progress Energy Park).
 In the summer months, the market moves to Williams Park to take advantage of the shade and create a more comfortable experience.
 Local vendors sell the fruits of their labors (whether edible or decorative) alongside artists of all kinds including live music.